 Review all information provided to covered persons to ensure the information is provided in a clear and concise manner and updated regularly.
 PBMs should have clear information that describes how consumers may contact the PBM with any inquiries about pharmacy options.

-H. Utilization Review
+G. Utilization Review

 Purpose

-The utilization review portion of the examination is designed to verify that companies and their designees that provide or perform utilization review services comply with standards and criteria for the structure and operation of utilization review processes.
+The utilization review portion of the examination is designed to verify that insurers or payors and their designees, including PBMs, that provide or perform utilization review services comply with standards and criteria for the structure and operation of utilization review processes.

-The areas to be considered in this kind of review include the company’s written utilization review policies and procedures, annual summary reports, timeliness in making utilization review decisions and handling appeals, communications with members about the program and oversight of delegated utilization review functions.
+The areas to be considered in this kind of review include the insurer’s or payor’s utilization review policies and procedures, annual summary reports, timeliness in making utilization review decisions and handling appeals, communications with members about the program and oversight of delegated utilization review functions.

 Techniques

-The analysis of utilization review activities should include an overview of the pharmacy benefit manager’s written utilization review policies, procedures and scripts, in addition to an overview of how utilization review activities are applied to individual cases.
+The analysis of utilization review activities should include an overview of the PBM’s written utilization review policies, procedures and scripts, in addition to an overview of how utilization review activities are applied to individual cases.
 Utilization review issues may also surface during the examiners’ inspection of claims, complaints and grievance procedures.

-Examiners should request a written overview of the pharmacy benefit managers’ utilization review program.
+Examiners should request a written overview of the PBM’s utilization review program.
 The overview should include the names and positions of individuals responsible for overseeing the program, along with the qualifications of the utilization review director and staff.
 Examiners may request an interview of appropriate personnel, to supplement information obtained in the written overview.
-During this process, examiners should also determine how the pharmacy benefit manager maintains corporate oversight of the utilization review process.
+During this process, examiners should also determine how the PBM maintains corporate oversight of the utilization review process.
 Where applicable, the examiner should obtain copies of any required utilization review licenses or certifications.
 Review the scope of the utilization review program.
 Utilization review functions for some specialized services are occasionally delegated to other entities.
 Examiners should request copies of applicable reports required for regulatory purposes.

 Examiners should also obtain the program materials and scripts to ascertain the source of guidelines used, how frequently the materials are updated and whether they are supported by reliable sources of data and medical protocol.
 In addition, obtain standards used by applicable accreditation entities, if any.
 A review of the time guidelines for responding to utilization review and reconsideration requests should be conducted.
 An evaluation of the methods used to communicate utilization review decisions to medical providers, subscribers and other applicable divisions within the company should be completed.